ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    Since the sorts of mail typically protected by DMARC participants tend to only have single Authors, DMARC participants generally operate under a slightly restricted profile of RFC5322 with respect to the expected syntax of this field.
-See Section 6.6 for details.
+See Section 6.7 for details.

 6. Policy

+   _Tickets 75, 85 and 108_

-   DMARC policies are published by Domain Owners and applied by Mail Receivers.
+   DMARC policies are published by Domain Owners and PSOs and can be used by Mail Receivers to inform their message handling decisions.

-   _Tickets 75 and 85_ A Domain Owner advertises DMARC participation of one or more of its domains by adding a DNS TXT record (described in Section 6.1) to those domains.
-In doing so, Domain Owners indicate their severity of concern regarding failed authentication for email
+   A Domain Owner or PSO advertises DMARC participation of one or more of its domains by adding a DNS TXT record (described in Section 6.1) to those domains.
+In doing so, Domain Owners and PSOs indicate their severity of concern regarding failed authentication for email messages making use of their domain in the RFC5322.From header field as well as the provision of feedback about those messages.

-Herr (ed) & Levine (ed)  Expires 21 October 2021               [Page 15]

-Internet-Draft                  DMARCbis                      April 2021

-   messages making use of their domain in the RFC5322.From header field as well as the provision of feedback about those messages.
 Mail Receivers in turn can take into account the Domain Owner's severity of concern when making handling decisions about email messages that fail DMARC authentication checks.

-   A Domain Owner may choose not to participate in DMARC evaluation by Mail Receivers.
+   A Domain Owner or PSO may choose not to participate in DMARC evaluation by Mail Receivers.
 In this case, the Domain Owner simply declines to advertise participation in those schemes.
+For example, if the results of path authorization checks ought not be considered

+Herr (ed) & Levine (ed)  Expires 22 October 2021               [Page 17]

+Internet-Draft                  DMARCbis                      April 2021

-For example, if the results of path authorization checks ought not be considered as part of the overall DMARC result for a given Author Domain, then the Domain Owner does not publish an SPF policy record that can produce an SPF pass result.
+   as part of the overall DMARC result for a given Author Domain, then the Domain Owner does not publish an SPF policy record that can produce an SPF pass result.

-   A Mail Receiver implementing the DMARC mechanism SHOULD make a best- effort attempt to adhere to the Domain Owner's published DMARC policy when a message fails the DMARC test.
-Since email streams can be complicated (due to forwarding, existing RFC5322.From domain-spoofing services, etc.), Mail Receivers MAY deviate from a Domain Owner's published policy during message processing and SHOULD make available the fact of and reason for the deviation to the Domain Owner via feedback reporting, specifically using the "PolicyOverride" feature of the aggregate report (see the DMARC reporting documents).
+   A Mail Receiver implementing the DMARC mechanism SHOULD make a best- effort attempt to adhere to the Domain Owner's or PSO's published DMARC Domain Owner Assessment Policy when a message fails the DMARC test.
+   Since email streams can be complicated (due to forwarding, existing RFC5322.From domain-spoofing services, etc.), Mail Receivers MAY deviate from a published Domain Owner Assessment Policy during message processing and SHOULD make available the fact of and reason for the deviation to the Domain Owner via feedback reporting, specifically using the "PolicyOverride" feature of the aggregate report defined in [DMARC-Aggregate-Reporting]

 6.1.
 DMARC Policy Record

-   Domain Owner DMARC preferences are stored as DNS TXT records in subdomains named "_dmarc".
+   Domain Owner and PSO DMARC preferences are stored as DNS TXT records in subdomains named "_dmarc".
 For example, the Domain Owner of "example.com" would post DMARC preferences in a TXT record at "_dmarc.example.com".
 Similarly, a Mail Receiver wishing to query for DMARC preferences regarding mail with an RFC5322.From domain of